-Study to examine methods to reduce damage of radiotherapy to normal tissueOctober 1st, 2012 in Cancer /
+Study to examine methods to reduce damage of radiotherapy to normal tissueOctober 1, 2012 in Medicine & Health / Cancer

 About half of all people with cancer receive a course of radiotherapy, a form of treatment in which X-rays are used to shrink or destroy the tumour.
 With the benefit of advanced systems, it is now possible to aim radiation beams at tumours more effectively than ever before, allowing increasing doses of radiotherapy with increased cancer cure rates, and also reducing side effects.

 However, although clinicians use planning software to define the target area for treatment and deliver the optimal dose, any dose that falls outside the target area – for instance due to the positioning of the patient and their internal organs during treatment – can cause permanent and severe damage to normal tissues.

 Now, a new research programme at the University of Cambridge aims to reduce levels of toxicity from radiotherapy, enabling doses of the treatment to be escalated.
 By examining to what extent the dose of radiation planned by the clinician for a patient differs from that which the patient actually receives – and how this damages normal, healthy tissues – the programme will develop a set of tools that can be used to provide patients with the optimal dosage for their condition.

 "We are breaking new ground thanks to the marshalling of forces from several fields," said Professor Neil Burnet, who leads the research.
 Expertise is being pooled from a cross-disciplinary group of clinicians and scientists from the University of Cambridge Departments of Oncology, Physics, Engineering, and Applied Mathematics and Theoretical Physics, the NHS Oncology Centre, and the Cancer Research UK (CRUK) Cambridge Research Institute.